-God created man is the translation of Genesis 1.27 from Elohim bara adam.
+God created man is the translation of Genesis 1:27 from Elohim bara adam.
 I’m simplifying, but not changing, the original Biblical Hebrew presentation.
-This follows on from verse 26 which states Elohim asa adam, God made man.
+It follows on from verse 26, which states Elohim asa adam; God made man.
 Bara means created ex-nihilo, from nothing, instantly.
-On the other hand, asa is a very common verb literally meaning to make in the largest, literally and figuratively, sense possible.
+On the other hand, asa is a very common verb meaning to make in the largest, literally and figuratively, sense possible.

-In Genesis 2.7 we have a totally different format.
+In Genesis 2:7, we have a different format.
 YAHVEH Elohim formed man.
 Yahveh Elohim yatsar adam.
 The addition of Yahveh and a new verb, yatsar.
-In English, and any other language, we just read over this, mostly with not much thought.
-This is a historic event of prime importance.
+In English and any other language, we just read over this, mostly with not much thought; this is a historical event of prime importance.

-The Explanation has already shown that Yahveh is the Word, Jesus Christ who is The Second Adam (1 Corinthians 15.47).
-What we have in Genesis 2.7 is the future Jesus Christ, the Son of God forming the first Adam.
+The Explanation has already shown that Yahveh is the Word, Jesus Christ, who is The Second Adam (1 Corinthians 15:47).
+What we have in Genesis 2:7 is the future Jesus Christ, the Son of God, forming the first Adam.
 We have the Messiah forming the man whom He knew He’d have to come and die for, and save some 4000 years later.
-We have the beginning of the most Machiavellic plan, in the most positive way, you can imagine.
-This is the most uplifting intrigue that whips any modern novel.
+We have the beginning of the most Machiavellic plan, in the most positive way, you can imagine; this is a highly uplifting intrigue that whips any modern novel.
 It’s the story of Yahveh creating a man who would immediately stab his very creator in the back.
-With his progeny, humankind would commit the most heinous crimes for whom this same Yahveh Creator would die ignominiously in order to save the man from himself.
-The whole plan of God is wrapped up in this one scenario.
+With his progeny, humankind would commit the most heinous crimes for whom this same Yahveh Creator would die ignominiously to save the man from himself.
+This unique scenario summarizes the whole plan of God.

 God created man.
 Yahveh formed man.
 Here’s the verse.